genaray/Arch.Extended/README.md

 `Arch.System` provides some attributes that can be used for code generation.
 These can be arranged and used arbitrarily.

-- `[Update]` > Update marks some method so that the code generator makes a query out of it.
+- `[Query]` > Update marks some method so that the code generator makes a query out of it.
 - `[All<T0...T25>]` > Mirrors `QueryDescription.All`, defines which components an entity needs.
 - `[Any<T0...T25>]` > Mirrors `QueryDescription.Any`, defines that an entity needs at least one of the components.
 - `[None<T0...T25>]` > Mirrors `QueryDescription.None`, defines that an entity should have none of those components.
 - `[Exclusive<T0...T25>]` > Mirrors `QueryDescription.Exclusive`, defines an exclusive set of entity components.
 - `[Data]` > Marks a method parameter and specifies that this type should be passed through the query.

-`Update` is always required.
+`Query` is always required.
 `All`, `Any`, `None`, `Exclusive`, `Data` are optional and independent from each other.

 Let us now look at some example.